burki-lab/Ammonia/README.md

 Also a great idea to have a repository for scripts/workflows used regularly in the lab so that it's easier for newer members to build on previous work (e.g. the phylogenomics repo started by Harshall and the scripts repo).
 We can also have a repo for commonly used wet lab protocols (long-range PCRs).

+## Searching for code
+Want to quickly find out how other people use a certain command?
+Simply use the search option!

 ## Uploading code
 Got some scripts on your computer that you want to upload?
 Start off by signing-up for a GitHub account.
 You can also join "organizations" (the burki-lab is an organization on GitHub).
 Choose or create a repo and then simply click on **Add file** --> **Upload files**.
+And then *commit* the change.

 You can also do it from the command line!
-But for now
+There are several easy tutorials online.

+**NB:** Don't plagiarize code!
+Always ask permission or give credit if you're using someone else's code.

 ## A note on licensing
 Without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.
 Therefore, for your work to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software.